-Although the photosensitising drugs are mostly taken up by the cancer cells and are concentrated there, they can also make your ordinary skin cells, or your eyes, highly sensitive to light.
-The duration of sensitivity to light (photosensitivity) varies depending on which drug is used.
+Although the photosensitising drugs are mostly taken up by the cancer cells and are concentrated there, they can also make your ordinary skin cells or your eyes highly sensitive to light.
+This is known as photosensitivity.
+How long this lasts will vary, depending on which drug is used.

 When enough time has passed after your treatment, your doctor may ask you to check the photosensitivity of your skin.
 This usually involves exposing a small area of your skin to bright light for five minutes and assessing the reaction 24 hours later.
 Your doctor or nurse will explain this in more detail.
-As your skin becomes less photosensitive, you will be given advice about gradually increasing the amount of light you're exposed to and any skin protection you need to continue with.
+As your skin becomes less sensitive to light, you will be given advice about gradually increasing the amount of light you're exposed to.
+You will also be given advice about any skin protection you need to continue with.

-Treatment with PDT can cause pain in the tumour area.
-Your specialist nurse can explain how this may affect you and make sure that you have the right kind of painkillers to take.
-The amount of pain can vary depending on where your tumour is and which photosensitising drug has been used.
+PDT can cause pain in the tumour area.
+Your specialist nurse will explain how this may affect you and make sure that you have the right kind of painkillers.
+The amount of pain can vary, depending on where your tumour is and which photosensitising drug has been used.

 Some people may only need simple painkillers such as aspirin or paracetamol.
 Others may need a stronger drug such as morphine.
 Let your doctor know if you have any pain.